Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/Round.md

 #####Parameters

-> contest Root element of the contest in the contest index page.
+* contest Root element of the contest in the contest index page.
-> parent Parent contest name.
+* parent Parent contest name.

 #####Returns

+* List of retrieved round.
 --
 ###getContestName